 The most popular type of tiles are ceramic tiles, which are easy to cut, waterproof, low-maintenance and budget friendly.
 In addition, ceramic tiles are available in a variety of patterns, textures and colours which can mimic natural materials such as stone and marble.

 Porcelain tiles are known for their durability and strength, with a variety of effects available in both matt and gloss finishes.
 It is possible to choose either unglazed or glazed surfaces, although most individuals choose glazed tiles as they are easier to clean and keep sealed.
-The hard-wearing nature of porcelain tiles makes them a great choice for flooring and they look great when they are polished.
+The hard-wearing nature of porcelain tiles makes them a great choice for flooring, where they are capable of withstanding loads whilst also and looking great.

 Natural stone tiles